Have fun developing your personal color palette and style while learning my unique approach to kaleidoscope design and pendant construction.

 - If there is time and interest, finishing a coordinating adjustable cord and earring construction techniques will also be demonstrated.

 Note: Many students take this workshop more than once to refine their technique.
-I include new information, techniques and challenges for those students.
+I include new information, techniques and challenges for those students who have taken the workshop before.